-Panic attacks is a sudden overwhelming feeling of acute and disabling anxiety.
-It is an intense fear that triggers severe physical reactions when there is no real danger or apparent cause.
+A Panic Attack is a sudden overwhelming feeling of acute and disabling anxiety.
+Intense fear triggers severe physical and cognitive reactions when there is no real danger or apparent cause.
+The reactions can be feeling like you will die, pain or pressure in your chest, shortness of breath, trembling, heart palpitations, and dizziness.

-If this kind of random event has happened to you at least twice, and you constantly worry and change your routine to keep from having one, you might have panic disorder — a type of anxiety disorder.
+If this kind of random event has happened to you at least twice, and you always worry and change your routine to keep from having one, you might have a panic disorder; a type of anxiety disorder.
 If left untreated, panic disorder can sometimes lead to agoraphobia, an intense fear of being outside or in enclosed spaces.

 This disorder reflects the experience of sudden panic symptoms (generally out of the blue, without specific triggers) in combination with persistent, lingering worry that panic symptoms will return and fear of those panic symptoms.